NFL Rumors: Jimmy Garoppolo, 49ers Agree to Restructured One-Year Contract

-Shocker: Jimmy G reportedly staying with 49ers on reconstructed deal originally appeared on NBC Sports Chicago
+Shocker: Jimmy G reportedly staying with 49ers on reconstructed deal originally appeared on NBC Sports Bayarea

 Jimmy Garoppolo reportedly is staying with the 49ers after all.